modernben/forge-docs/1.0/sites/packages.md

 ### Adding Credentials Before Installing a Repository

-Forge does not allow you to install credentials before you have installed a repository; instead it will redirect you back to the App tab.
-This is done because Forge recreates the site's base directory if the initial installation does not finish successfully.
-So if you need to provide local Composer Credentials, you first need to install a repository without "Install Composer Dependencies".
+Forge does not allow you to install credentials before you have installed a repository; instead, it will redirect you back to the "App" tab.
+This is because Forge recreates the site's base directory if the initial installation does not finish successfully.
+So, if you need to provide local Composer credentials, you first need to install a repository without the "Install Composer Dependencies" checked so that you can update the credentials after the repository is installed.

 ## Adding Credentials